 Monitor and log HMO planning applications and procurement consultations to support informed decision making.

-To assist and provide technical support to Private Sector Housing Enforcement Team officers when carrying out PACE interviews, giving evidence in court and tribunal hearings and providing technical guidance to officers on drafting and serving statutory notices and compiling legal bundles
+To assist and provide technical support to Private Sector Housing Enforcement Team officers when carrying out PACE interviews, giving evidence in court and tribunal hearings and providing technical guidance to officers on drafting and serving statutory notices and compiling legal bundles.

 To log and issue formal correspondence in response to complaints, enforcement actions to landlords, tenants and other interested parties in accordance with Ealing Council’s policy and housing legislation.